When writing an article for HRZone, please read and comply with style guide.

 Use of generative AI to write articles

 Do not use generative AI to write your article.
-If the editor suspects it has been used, it is at their discretion to reject the article.
+We want your unique human voice to shine through and stand out.
+If the editor suspects it has been used, it is at their discretion to reject the article or request a rewrite.
 You may, however, use it within sections of your article up to a maximum of 250 words, but you must reference when and where it has been included.

 Standard style requirements